1991 was an epic year, as two legends were born that year – the Internet and me as we know it today.

 Internet censorship divides into technical censorship and non-technical censorship.

-Examples of the most popular technical censorship types:
+Examples of the most popular technical censorship types

 - IP address blocking.
 Internet protocol address blocking is one of the most popular technical censorship methods.
 The main idea behind this method consists of blocking access for IP addresses to certain online content.
 This affects IP-based protocols such as POP, FTP, and even HTTPS.

 - Packet filtering.
 When a certain number of conversational keywords are detected, this type of censorship will terminate TCP packets transmission.
-Even if all TCP-based protocols are affected, the filtering may apply to the Search engine results too.
+Even if all TCP-based protocols are affected, the Internet filtering may apply to the Search engine results too.

 - URL filtering.
-Another mighty type of censorship is Uniform Resource Locator filtering which refers to scanning URL strings to discover certain keywords, regardless of the domain name specified in the URL.
+Another mighty type of censorship is Uniform Resource Locator filtering, which refers to scanning URL strings to discover certain keywords, regardless of the domain name specified in the URL.
 Logically, this kind of censorship affects the HTTPS protocol.

 - Network disconnections.
 Its name says everything about it.
-Network disconnection is, probably, the easiest method of censorship that implies exactly what its name suggests – cutting off all router, leaving users without internet access.
+Network disconnection is, probably, the easiest method of censorship that implies exactly what its name suggests – cutting off all routers, leaving users without internet access.

-Examples of the most popular non-technical censorship types:
+Examples of the most popular non-technical censorship types

 - Due to certain types of censorship, specific online publications may guide and influence online opinion.